RedPitaya/RedPitaya/doc/appsFeatures/apps-featured/sdr/appSDR.rst

 .. image :: powersdrsetup04.jpg

-9. After clicking the Finish button PowerSDR Charly 25 / HAMlab Edition will start with the calculation of the FFT wisdom file, **which will take a while** depending on the CPU power of your computer.
+9. After clicking the Finish button PowerSDR software will start with the calculation of the FFT wisdom file, **which will take a while** depending on the CPU power of your computer.
 This is only done once, even after updating the software to a new version in the future:

 .. image :: powersdrsetup05.jpg

-10. When all calculations are done, PowerSDR Charly 25 / HAMlab Edition will come up with the main window:
+10. When all calculations are done, PowerSDR software will come up with the main window:

 .. image :: powersdrsetup06.jpg